 Additional Tutorials

-If you run into issues configuring file permission settings on your server, please see the tutorial below:
+If you run into issues configuring file permission settings on your server, please refer to the tutorial below:

 Congratulations!
 Now you know three different methods to transfer files from your computer to your server: